Mattlu88/binary-to-decimal/binToDec/vanillaJS/README.md

-This app was written by Vanilla JS
+# Binary to decimal converter in Vanilla JS